sf-wdi-37/dom-events-jquery/README.md

 		  console.log("It's awesome!");
 		}
 	}

 	function highFive(name){
 	  console.log("You send " + name + " a big high five!");
 	}

-	attemptSomethingWithSomeone("Mercedes", highFive);
+	attemptSomethingWithSomeone("Patricia", highFive);
 	```

 	<details><summary>click for a possible outcome</summary>
 	The following might be logged to the console:
-	> You approach Mercedes.
+	> You approach Patricia.
-	> You send Mercedes a big high five!
+	> You send Patricia a big high five!
 	> It goes... okay.
 	</details>